jhuix-ohos/ohos-native-build/README.md

 ## Build

-Download Python >=3 installer from https://www.python.org/downloads/ and install it with adding to PATH.
+- Download Python >=3.7 installer from https://www.python.org/downloads/ and install it with adding to PATH.

+- Install meson build on Mac or Linux platform:

+       python3 -m pip install meson

 * Params